de-DEen-US

 Vettakollen rises in the Nordmarka forest between Holmenkollen and Lake Sognsvann.
 If you hike up the mountain, you will be rewarded with one of the best views over Oslo!

 We parked at the metro station and started from there - unfortunately we got it wrong!
-Our satnav had misdirected us.
+Our navigation had misdirected us.
 However, our false start led us onto a beautiful path into the Nordmarka forest.
 After some time on the wrong route, however, the path seemed strange to us and we walked back.
 Back at the starting point, we then followed a few people until blue markings finally appeared, which we followed.
 Eventually you have to follow the sign towards “Vettakollen” (and not “Vettakollen St”!).

 "Dilemma" from Elmgreen & Dragset